mingshengzhangp4/variant_warehouse/README.md

 These scripts were created for SciDB 14.12 or newer.
 The larger the cluster - the faster these will run as they are designed for scalability.
 The load_tools plugin is required for a vast majority of the examples.
 See: www.github.com/paradigm4/load_tools

-Below are some of the data loading scripts found in the base directory(variant_warehouse):
+Below are the data loading scripts found in the base directory(variant_warehouse):

 ### load_gene_37: a simple set of gene locations
 A tsv and a loader script to create a very simple array of gene positions, used in some queries.